it-at-m/ehrenamt-justiz/ehrenamt-justiz-aenderungsservice/README.md

 # Logging

-Logging is controlled via configuration file application-*.yml. logback-spring.xml is no longer used.
+Logging is controlled via the configuration file application-*.yml. logback-spring.xml is no longer used.

 Example:

 ```
 logging:
   include-application-group: false # disabled because application group is only relevant when deployed